MicrosoftDocs/nav-content/dynamics-nav-app/ui-work-product.md

 ---
 title: Working with the General Functionality in Dynamics NAV
-description: Describes the general functionality you use to interact with data in Financials, such as entering values, sorting data, and changing views.
+description: Describes the general functionality you use to interact with data in Dynamics NAV, such as entering values, sorting data, and changing views.
 services: ''
 documentationcenter: ''
 author: SusanneWindfeldPedersen